-You might be wondering, why art?
-Well, the “0.1% of the 0.1%” have used art to grow their fortunes and increase their status for centuries.
+The “0.1% of the 0.1%” have used art to grow their fortunes and increase their status for centuries.
 After all, art has been the bedrock in the portfolios of America’s wealthiest individuals.

 Jeff Bezos, Bill Gates, and Oprah Winfrey have built collections valued in the hundreds of millions.
 And before them, the Rockefellers amassed the world’s most valuable art collection ever sold—a staggering $835M.

 And while most people think art is nothing more than painting on a canvas, the reality is … it could be one of history’s finest investments.

 According to JP Morgan, art is a “powerful financial asset.”

 For example, Picasso’s painting Marie-Thérèse, originally sold for $6,800,000 in 1997.
 Last May, that same painting sold for $103,400,000.
 That’s an increase of more than 1,400% from its original value.

 You don’t have to be an art expert to understand how incredible that is.
 And while those numbers are amazing, this is all a part of a larger trend.
 You don’t even need to take my word for it; look at the experts.